liamlaverty/24-days-in-umbraco-docker/README.md

 When removing and recreating your Docker containers, you'll often see your localhost site throw an error like this for the first minute or so.
 This is normal, and just needs a little patience.
 We'll install a healthcheck, which will help you identify when the application is ready for connections.

 # Starting from scratch
+This section will run you through creating this repository from scratch.

 ## Prepare your project for Docker & Linux